Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 3+ Ranger

-You gain the following benefits:

-***Improved Mark.*** When you hit a creature with a weapon attack or Unarmed Strike you can cast *Hunter's Mark* at the target as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.
+When you hit a creature with a weapon attack or Unarmed Strike you can cast *Hunter's Mark* at the target as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.

 ---